jernelv/SpecAnalysis/README.md

 Spectral files should be in a two-column format where the first column contains the independent variables, and the second column contains the dependent variables.
 The columns can be either tab- or comma-separated.
 The file extension for these files should be .csv, .dpt, or .txt.
 Header lines in these files containing any extra information must start with a '#'.

 The spectral files and their metadata can be loaded into the program through special '.list'-files.
 The first column in this file should contain the filepaths to all individual spectral files in a dataset.
 Additional columns contain known metadata for each file, such as concentrations for analytes or categorical variables.
 The first line in each list file is used to label the different columns.
 The first column is always labelled "Filepath", while the subsequent columns should be given descriptive names.
-These .list-files can be made in e.g. Notepad++ on Windows or OSX, or your editor of choice on Linux.
+These .list-files can be made in e.g. Notepad++ on Windows or OSX, or in your editor of choice in Linux.

-The "examples" folder contains a folder with a few mid-infrared spectroscopy measurements of glucose solutions, and a corresponding example.list-file.
+The "data/FTIR_data" folder contains a folder with a few mid-infrared spectroscopy measurements of glucose solutions, and a corresponding "preprint_data.list" file.
+This example data can be used to try out the program and as a template for your own .list-files.

 ## Quick Start Guide